Say hello to Alexander Albon the talk of Thailand and Aston Martin Red Bull Racing. Only the 2nd Thai F1 driver in Thailand’s history.

 FIA Formula 2 Championship

-2018 came so fast ,and Alex raced in it, he raced in the FIA Formula 2 Championship, giving out his posible best, striving so hard, and of course, hardwork pays off.
+2018 came so fast, and Alex raced in it, he raced in the FIA Formula 2 Championship, giving out his possible best, striving so hard, and of course, hard work pays off.

-At the end of the race season, Albon took a 4 Wins, 7 Podiums and 3 Pole Positions.
-He fought for the Driver’s Championship in the Season Finale, and of course he made it and finished the season a 3rd overall.
+At the end of the race season, Albon took 4 Wins, 7 Podiums and 3 Pole Positions.
+He fought for the Driver’s Championship in the Season Finale, and of course, he made it and finished the season a 3rd overall.

 Alexander Albon a Thai F1 driver joins Torro Rosso